zliu/terraform/ansible/ansible.md

    2. Select **Account** > **VPN Access**.
    3. Find your user name and check the **VPN Access** column.
       - If the column says **SSL**:  Your user is already set up with SSL access.
-      - If the column says **None**: You user is not set with SSL access.
+      - If the column says **None**: Your user is not set with SSL access.
 Follow the steps to set up VPN access for your user.
    4. Click **None**.
    5. From the **VPN Type** drop down list, select **SSL**.
    6. Click **Save**.